 - Wegen sinkender Steuereinnahmen muss die Stadt mit weniger Geld auskommen.

-- Due to sinking tax revenue the city has to make due/manage with less money.
+- Due to sinking tax revenue the city has to make do/manage with less money.

 - Thomas ist nervös, weil er für 2 Wochen ohne seinen Praktikanten auskommen muss.